-Are you preparing a valuation for a home remodeling contractor business?
-Here are some important industry stats to consider:
+How to value a home remodeling contractor business?
+First, some important industry stats to consider:

 The home remodeling companies are usually classified within the specialty contractor industry sector under the SIC code 1799 and NAICS 236220.
 These businesses generate combined annual revenues of $41.96B.
 There are some 105,000 such firms in the US alone employing about 474,700 people.